raisedadead/renovate-config/README.md

-> Our organizational level renovate configs

-When we onboard a new repository with `renovate` it will use the default config (`default.json`) that essentially ships some sane defaults from `main.json` and comes with a weekend execution schedule.
+When onboarding a new repository with `renovate` it will use the default config (`default.json`) that essentially ships some sane defaults from `main.json` and comes with a weekend execution schedule.